marketempower/laravel-multitenant/README.md

     B: Globally __remove__ scope by using the `Auth` check in the `ScopedByTenant` trait's `bootTenantId()` method.
 See the instructions in the __Setup__ -> _Optional Global Override_ section above.

-Note: You can use any of the methods on the `ScopedByTenant` trait in your models and controllers.
+Note: You can use any of the `public` methods on the `ScopedByTenant` trait in your models and controllers.

 # Repositories